The Little Princess (1939 film): Plot

-In 1899 England, Captain Crewe, called to fight in the Second Boer War, has to leave his daughter Sara (Shirley Temple) with her pony at Miss Minchin's School for Girls.
+In 1899 England, Captain Crewe, called to fight in the Second Boer War, has to leave his daughter Sara with her pony at Miss Minchin's School for Girls.
 With all the money Captain Crewe can offer, Miss Minchin gives Sara a fancy, private room.

 Although worried about her father, Sara is distracted by riding lessons.
-It is during these riding lessons that Sara helps contrive meetings between Miss Rose, her teacher and Mr. Geoffrey, the riding instructor, who is also the grandson of the mean-spirited next door neighbor, Lord Wickham.
+During these riding lessons, Sara helps contrive meetings between her teacher Miss Rose and Mr. Geoffrey, the riding instructor, who is also the grandson of the mean-spirited next-door neighbor, Lord Wickham.
 Mr. Geoffrey decides to volunteer to fight in the war and asks Miss Rose to marry him before leaving.
-Sara has him to tea before he ships out, using the excuse to convince Miss Minchin but she catches Geoffrey and Rose together, not allowing them to say a proper goodbye.
+Sara has him to tea before he ships out, using the excuse to convince Miss Minchin, but she catches Geoffrey and Rose together, not allowing them to say a proper goodbye.
 Sara later hears news that Mafeking is free and expects her father will soon come home.
-Miss Minchin throws Sara a lavish birthday party on the request of her father.
+Miss Minchin throws Sara a lavish birthday party at the request of her father.
 During the party, Captain Crewe's solicitor arrives with the sad news that Captain Crewe has died and his real estate, the basis for his wealth, has been confiscated.
 Miss Minchin ends Sara's party abruptly.
 Without her father's financial support, Sara becomes a servant, now working at the school she used to attend.
 Sara gains new solace in a friendship with Ram Dass, Lord Wickham's servant.
 She also receives support from Miss Minchin's brother Bertie, who does not agree with her treatment.
 Miss Minchin confiscates a letter from Mr. Geoffrey to Rose and fires her.
-She intervenes with Geoffrey's grandfather who vows to never speak to him again.
+She intervenes with Geoffrey's grandfather, who vows to never speak to him again.